wojciech12/template_project_go/slides/slides.md

 <!-- _class: lead -->
 ## CLAUDE.md

-- keep it up to date
+- Keep it up-to-date.
-- update after new feature*
+- Update it when new features are added.
-- have a command for it
+- Create a command for easy updates.

 ---
 <!-- _class: lead -->